What is Solar Spring Break?

 - Thursday -- Day 2 of solar installation

-- Friday -- Interview homeowners that received solar, potluck lunch with GRID regional office staff, SolarCorps “meet and greet”
+- Friday -- visit nonprofit partner, potluck lunch with GRID regional office staff, SolarCorps “meet and greet”